elab-umn/eyeQuality/SECURITY.md

 If you discover a vulnerability, please do the following:

-* Submit an issue to the (https://github.com/elab-umn/eyeQuality/issues/new)[eyeQuality package] github repo, and label it with the tag `security-vulnerability`
+* Submit an issue to the [https://github.com/elab-umn/eyeQuality/issues/new](eyeQuality package) github repo, and label it with the tag `security-vulnerability`
 * *Do not* take advantage of the vulnerability or problem you have discovered, for example by downloading, deleting, or modifying other people's data.
 * *Do not* use attacks on physical security, social engineering, distributed denial of service, spam, or applications of third parties.
 * *Do* provide sufficient information to reproduce the problem, so we will be able to resolve it as quickly as possible.
 Complex vulnerabilities may require further explanation.